simard-landscape-lab/rabasar/notebooks/readme.md

 ### ALOS-1 at Waxlake.

 1. Follow the directions in the [alos1_waxlake](alos1_waxlake/readme.md).
-Once completed, there should be `alos1_waxlake/data_original_tiff` with the RTC images from UAVSAR.
+Once completed, there should be `alos1_waxlake/data_original_tiff` with the RTC images from ALOS-1.
 Check with QGIS or another GIS viewer.

 2. Make sure `config.json` is properly configured as below.